How to Know Your Ring Size

 First, determine which hand you’re going to be wearing the ring on.
 For most people, their dominant hand tends to be larger, so never assume that your left and right hands’ sizes are the same!
 When you want to know your ring size, we suggest measuring your finger at the end of the day, when it’s at its largest.
 Take a string and permanent marker.
 Wrap the string around the base of your finger and use the marker to note where the string overlaps.

 Use a ruler to measure to the mark using millimeters.
 That measurement can easily be converted to a size by referring to a chart.
 If you can’t use the string method—as many men are unable to if they’re surprising their female partners with a ring—a secondary method is to bring a partner’s ring to a local jeweler to have it sized.
 Alternatively, an imprint of the ring can be made in a soft material, like soap, and that imprint can be taken to a jeweler at your leisure.

 Visit Medawar Jewelers for Engagement Rings, Wedding Bands, and MoreSuffice it to say, we here at Medawar Jewelers know all about ring sizes.
-Our 52 years of experience have made us familiar with every aspect of this jewelry style, and whether you’re looking for engagement rings and wedding bands to celebrate your happiest days, or you want a fashion ring to celebrate your own sense of incomparable style, we’re always available to help.
+Over 50 years of experience have made us familiar with every aspect of this jewelry style, and whether you’re looking for engagement rings and wedding bands to celebrate your happiest days, or you want a fashion ring to celebrate your own sense of incomparable style, we’re always available to help.